Pixaoxiuxia/sky/content/Publications.md

 (#: presenter)

+• **Xiyuan Hu**\#, & Chao Guo.
+(Apr 2024).
+Temporal Variations and Cohort Patterns of Gender-Specific Major Depressive Disorder Incidence in China: Analysis Based on Age-Period-Cohort-Interaction Model. *Annual Meeting of the Population Association of America*, Columbus, Ohio.
+Presented in the Poster Session.

 • **Xiyuan Hu**, Heng Wang\#, & Chao Guo.
 (Apr 2023).
 Sex and Gender Disparities in Perception, Attitude and Social Intimacy among Sinophone Youth towards Transgender and Gender Nonconforming Individuals: Based on an Internet Survey. *Annual Meeting of the Population Association of America*, New Orleans, Louisiana.
 Presented in the Oral Session.

-• Chao Guo\#, **Xiyuan Hu**, Dianqi Yuan, Yuyu Zeng, & Peisen Yang.
-(Apr 2023).
-The Decline of Public Confidence in the World Health Organization During COVID-19. *Annual Meeting of the Population Association of America*, New Orleans, Louisiana.
-Presented in the Poster Session.

 • **Xiyuan Hu**\#, & Chao Guo.
 (Apr 2022).
 Analysis on Predisposing, Enabling, Need and Health Behavioral Factors of Physical Examination among Chinese Middle Aged and Older Adults. *Annual Meeting of the Population Association of America*, Atlanta, Georgia.
 Presented in the Poster Session.